-Formulate your mission statement into more of an active appeal, eg. “Support the podcast that gives voice to Afro-Germans”, and then it will work nicely just under the headline as a pitch.
+Formulate your mission statement into more of an active appeal, eg. “Support the podcast that amplifies Afro-German voices”, and then it will work nicely just under the headline as a pitch.
 Get these two assets singing in harmony and you’ll be well on your way to a convincing membership offer.

 The Steady page offers a number of ways to make your case visually.

 Use the header image, as well as photos throughout your main text, to show who’s behind your project and create some emotional connection with the reader.
-A little eye contact goes a long way here.
+Don't be shy – a little eye contact goes a long way here.

 You can change your publication color in the backend, so that your Steady button and other related features use your brand colors.
-This might be the same colour as in your logo – we’ve observed that a slightly darker version of a publication’s logo color can help set it off nicely, too.
+This might be the same colour as in your logo, but we’ve observed that a slightly darker version of a publication’s logo color can help set it off nicely, too.

 And speaking of all things visual, goals are a great way to visualise where you’re at and also serve as powerful motivators for prospective members.